Lotse95/hello-world/readme.txt

 Hello!
-I'm learning c++, please be patient with me
+I'm learning c++, please be patient with me, I'll get there eventually.